kampersanda/sucds/bench/README.md

 cargo run --release --bin mem_bitvec
 ```

-## Benchmark for integer arrays
+## Benchmark for integer vectors

-This crate provides benchmarks for integer arrays
+This crate provides benchmarks for integer vectors
 using LCP arrays computed from three texts
 in [Pizza&Chili Corpus](http://pizzachili.dcc.uchile.cl/texts.html),
 referencing to the experiments